-Pavilions Teignmouth is part of the Teignbridge Regeneration project, and has been funded by Teignbridge District Council, the Coastal Communities Fund and Arts Council England.
+Pavilions Teignmouth is part of the Teignbridge Regeneration project, and the build and fit out was funded by Teignbridge District Council, the Coastal Communities Fund and Arts Council England.

 The governance of the Centre is the responsibility of the Board of Trustees of Pavilions Teignmouth CIO, a Charitable Incorporated Organisation.